cscsants/Ant-Pheromones/readme.txt

 ---------------------------------------------------------------------------
 Getting and Running the Model
 	Type "git clone git@github.com:cscsants/Ant-Pheromones.git" into a
 	terminal to get a local copy.
-To run the model, use "./guirun".
+To run the model, edit the shell scripts to point to the proper directories and libraries, and run the guimodel script.
 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------
 Background Information